 Table of Contents

-Here’s the deal – call it what you will, it’s stuffing to some, dressing to others, but the bottom line is recipe is freaking delicious.
-If you’re in the cornbread camp when it comes to this infamous side dish for Thanksgiving, you will not be disappointed.
-And for everyone who’s been asking if they can add sausage to my other stuffing recipes – you sure can!
+Here's the deal - call it what you will, it's stuffing to some, dressing to others, but the bottom line is recipe is freaking delicious.
+If you're in the cornbread camp when it comes to this infamous side dish for Thanksgiving, you will not be disappointed.
+And for everyone who's been asking if they can add sausage to my other stuffing recipes - you sure can!
 Or you can just make this!!
-I’ve got a handful of other stuffings recipes over in the Thanksgiving index – but for all your cornbread lovers out there – this one is delish!
+I also have a wonderful mushroom stuffing and handful of other stuffing recipes over in the Thanksgiving index - but for all your cornbread lovers out there - this one is delish!

 - Cornbread - my favorite is Marie Callender's Corn Bread store-bought mix